Ann-Anahit/CreativeFails/README.md

 ## Acknowledgments

-I would like to acknowledge:
+I would like to acknowledge the following individuals for their incredible support and encouragement:

-- Kay Welfare - My cohort facilitator who's always there for us.
+My brother, Davit Zakharyan – for inspiration and support.
-- Tristan and my sister Seda for supporting me.
+Tristan and my sisters, Seda and Tatewik – for their unwavering support and belief in me.
+My mentor, Mitko Bachvarov – for his mentorship and inspiration.

 [Back to top](<#content>)